Amarpreet Kohli PhD

 With the help of blockchain, industries can operate in a decentralized way. without needing a verification system.
 With this, they can still achieve the same functionality with the same amount of reliability.
 Another major benefit of this is that industries can now work quicker and remove steps to processes they must do, making them more efficient.
 This results in quicker results and quicker solutions that can be applied.
 It also creates a higher security level because of how every transaction is reported.
 By using blockchain, it changes economies to become more circular, rather than linear.
 A linear economy follows; take, make, and dispose.
 With a circular economy, one makes, uses, recycles, then repeats.
 By using a circular economy it allows an economy to become self-sufficient as it can start to rely on itself.

 Cohen, Michael, "The Use of Blockchain Technology to Solve Common Challenges in the Supply Chain" (2019).
-Thinking Matters Symposium.
+Thinking Matters Symposium Archive.
 185.